Advisors and Teachers

 Documented Learning Differences

 Stevenson offers some accommodations for students with qualifying and documented learning differences, including additional time on exams and modified testing locations.
-For questions about specific learning differences, parents or students should contact Alex Spence directly to discuss options and approaches that are appropriate.
+For questions about specific learning differences, parents or students should contact Krista Winkler directly to discuss options and approaches that are appropriate.
 The admission office can also provide applicants with a list of accommodations that Stevenson can and cannot provide.

 English as a Second Language

 Stevenson requires that all international students be fluent in English as we do not offer an official program in English as a second language.
 However, our teachers and faculty members are willing to meet any student for extra help, typically once a week.

 Tips for Academic Success